cannatag/ldap3/docs/manual/source/abstraction.rst

 * entry_definition: the ObjectDef (with relevant AttrDefs) of the Entry

-* raw_attributes: raw attribute values as read from the DIT
+* entry_raw_attributes: raw attribute values as read from the DIT

 * entry_mandatory_attributes: the list of attributes that are mandatory for this Entry